quimortiz/dynotree/README.md

 # Development

+## Python

-## Create a Python Package and Install from Source
+### Create a Python Package and Install from Source

-To create wheels:
+Create wheels with
 ```
 CMAKE_ARGS="-DBUILD_PYTHON_BINDINGS=1" python3 -m build
 ```

 The wheels will be located in the `dist/` directory.
-Install the wheels with the following (adjust the package and python version as needed):
+You can install the wheels with (adjust the package and python version as needed)
 ```
 pip3 install dist/dynotree-0.0.4-cp38-cp38-linux_x86_64.whl
 ```

-## Create a Python Package and Upload to PYPI
+### Create a Python Package and Upload to PYPI

-### Creating wheels for PYPI
+Create valid wheels for PYPI (using special docker container)

 ```bash
 docker pull quay.io/pypa/manylinux2014_x86_64